 Non-financial assets that have an indefinite useful life, for example goodwill, are not subject to amortization but are tested annually for impairment or more frequently when indicators arise.
 Assets with a finite useful life are subject to depreciation or amortization and are reviewed (at least at the balance sheet date) for impairment whenever events or changes in circumstances indicate that the carrying amount may not be fully recoverable.
 An impairment loss is recognised for the amount by which the assets' carrying amount exceeds its recoverable amount.
 The recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
 For the purposes of assessing impairment, assets are grouped based on the lowest level for which there are separately identifiable cash flows (cash-generating units).
 Impairment is recognised as an expense in profit or loss.
 Non-financial assets, which are impaired, are tested periodically to determine whether the recoverable amount has increased and the impairment has to be (partially) reversed.
 Impairment losses on goodwill are not reversed.
-Reversal of impairments is only permitted if in a subsequent period after an impairment loss has been recognised, the amount of the impairment loss was recognised.
+Reversal of impairments is only permitted if in a subsequent period after an impairment loss has been recognised, the amount of the impairment loss decreases and the decrease can be related objectively to an event after the impairment loss was recognised.